dpurohit108/DH110-F22-DHRUVP/Assignments/Assignment07.md

 ## Tasks
 The following tasks are supported by this interactive prototype:
-1. Find the list of all the sustainable development goals and specifically find more details on goal 15 and the goal's challenges & solutions.
+1. Find the list of all the sustainable development goals and find more details on **goal 15** and the goal's challenges & solutions.
-2. Find information on practical tips that the user can implement to have a positive impact towards the goals, specifically goal 15.
+2. Find information on practical tips that the user can implement to have a positive impact towards the goals, specifically related to goal 15.
 3. Extra: Subsribing to the newsletter to enable the user to stay engaged with the resources of the website.

 ## Updated Wireframes with Graphic Design